 Activities will include:

 - Developing hands-on learning material including demonstrations and laboratory

 - Workshops on teaching techniques with the lead teachers

 - Presentations by CUA scientists connecting their frontier research with

 - Learning about the wide range of teacher certification opportunities

 In the first few days participants learn some teaching strategies and explore the resources available to them.
 During the first two weeks they prepare and rehearse material to teach to middle school students.
 Participants generally work from 9 a.m. to 5 p.m. in the TOPS Teaching Workshop at MIT, Monday through Friday, and then sometimes more during the evenings and weekends.

 Following this two-week period of preparation, TOPS students spend one week putting their ideas into practice by teaching middle school students.
 The following week is spent back at the TOPS Teaching Workshop revamping the material to teach at the high school level.

-The fifth and sixth weeks are devoted to teaching high school students at MIT in a TOPS program for local students.
+The fifth and sixth weeks are devoted to teaching high school students at MIT.
 Participants interact with the high school students for the full day, and each one teaches a 1.5 hr class every other day.
 Other TOPS activities include visits to the laboratories of the Center for Ultracold Atoms and talks by some of the investigators and graduate students.
 Two weekend social activities are planned.
 On other weekends there is lots to do around the Boston/Cambridge area.

 Please see menu on the right for application download and contact information.